Eel Pie Island – London’s Only Inhabited Island

 So, like us, you have to wait for the odd open day to see the wonderful world of Eel Pie Island and its magical mystery boatyard, full of artists and creators.

-The island usually opens twice a year – once in summer (usually in July) and once in winter (usually in December).
+The island typically opens twice a year: once in summer (usually in July) and once in winter (usually in December).

 Why is it called Eel Pie Island?

-The short answer is that no one knows why; however, the name is believed to originate from the eel pies served by the local inn during the 19th century, but it will likely remain a mystery forever.
+The short answer is that no one knows why.
+The name is believed to originate from the eel pies served by the local inn in the 19th century, but it will likely remain a mystery.

 What’s Eel Pie Island famous for?

-Today, its mysterious allure and artists bring in the crowds, but back in the day, its music scene and hippie commune put it on the map.
+Today, its mysterious allure and artists draw crowds, but back in the day, its music scene and hippie commune put it on the map.

 In a bygone era, the island was known for its role in the 1960s music scene.
 The Eel Pie Island Hotel, built in the 1830s, became a hotspot for jazz and blues musicians in the 1950s and 1960s.